Term Life Insurance

 Different types of term life insurance are available:

 - lump sum is payable on the event of death.
-This lump sum remains constant throughout the period of the life insurance term.
+This lump sum remains level throughout the period of the life insurance term.

 Decreasing Term Life Insurance